enlistcitizen/reshade-StarCitizen/README.md

 |[opengl/runtime_gl.cpp](source/opengl/runtime_gl.cpp)     |Effect runtime implementation for OpenGL                               |
 |[vulkan/runtime_vk.cpp](source/vulkan/runtime_vk.cpp)     |Effect runtime implementation for Vulkan                               |

+## ReShade For Star Citizen

+Congradulations!
+You have successfully made your ReShade build.
+Now either install it {*did you do a virus check? if not do one on* [https://www.virustotal.com/gui/](https://www.virustotal.com/gui/)} or if you already installed the stock ReShade and just need the dll go to your `reshade-StarCitizen\bin\x64\Release` folder and copy `ReShade64.dll` over to your ReShade files in your Star Citizen Bin64 folder.
+Rename this copied `ReShade64.dll` file to `d3d11.dll` so that Star Citizen will load ReShade.
+A recent update to both Windows and ReShade made things funky to where even stock ReShade will not work unless you rename the dll and log file to d3d11

+If you used your own Build EXE just rename the installed dll and log files to `d3d11` and you will be good to go!
+Enjoy and happy Star Citizen Screenshot making!

 ## Contributing

 Any contributions to the project are welcomed, it's recommended to use GitHub [pull requests](https://help.github.com/articles/using-pull-requests/).